Annexing/snake/README.md

 # Snake
-Its Snake
+its Snake!

 ## Description

-a Snake clone made in a day using LinkedLists and Swing.
+A Snake clone made in a day using LinkedLists and Swing.
 - WSAD to move
 - R to restart